NeueDarshan/simple_ConTeXt/README.md

 (Currently we just pass along any extra options on top of the default options;
 maybe we should look at merging them instead.)

+### Command Line

+If you prefer to work on a command line, then I would recommend the awesome [Terminus][terminus] package for an integrated terminal in Sublime Text.

 ## Key/Value Auto-Complete

 We added an auto-completion feature, can be turned on or off with the option